sumn2u/learn-javascript/en/exercises/objects.md

 ### 📝 Tasks:

-Given a Doe family that includes two-member, where each member's information is provided in form of an object.&#x20;
+Given a Doe family that includes two members, where each member's information is provided in form of an object.&#x20;

 ```javascript
 let person = {